itscliffordonyango/Internet-Programming/I-Prog 2/obituarty/README.md

 ## License

-This project is developed for academic assessment purposes.
+This project is developed by Clifford Onyango